apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 The other two probes dynamically query the marker retention behavior of a specific path.

-The S3AFileSystem also implements the `org.apache.hadoop.fs.StreamCapabilities` interface, which can be used to probe for marker awareness via the `fs.s3a.capability.directory.marker.aware` capability.
+The `S3AFileSystem` class also implements the `org.apache.hadoop.fs.StreamCapabilities` interface, which can be used to probe for marker awareness via the `fs.s3a.capability.directory.marker.aware` capability.

 Again, this will be true if-and-only-if the S3A connector is safe to work with S3A buckets/paths where